 Run the knife through the water after each time you use them.
 Hold the handle and wash it keeping the blade down.
 Don’t leave it for too long after using it.
-Even if you can’t wash it with soap immediately, at least rinse off with warm water.
+Even if you can’t remove it with soap immediately, at least rinse off with warm water.
 Then wipe it off with a kitchen towel.
 Wipe the knife keeping the sharp edge away from you.

 Scour with the soap-water solution:

 Leaving the knife dirty after chopping fruits or vegetables will allow the debris to stick on the blade.
-This will influence oxidation of the blade surface.
+This will influence the oxidation of the blade surface.

 Commix some liquid soap with warm water and soak a sponge in it.
-Then use the sponge to thoroughly scour the blade.
+Then use the sponge to scour the blade.
 Don’t scrub it too hard as the knife may slip off of your hand and induce catastrophe.
 Also, don’t ignore the handle.